 Limestone B&B: Heritage Charm

-To me, there’s almost nothing more revitalizing than a windows-down drive on a summer day.
-I plan to spend a sunny day with my windows cranked low, hair blowing around, and music playing as I discover the country roads and rich heritage of Hastings County.
+To me, there’s almost nothing more revitalizing than a windows-down drive.
+I plan to spend a road trip with my windows cranked low, hair blowing around, and music playing as I discover the country roads and rich heritage of Hastings County.
 I haven’t decided yet if I’ll follow the Arts Route to meet local artists and peruse workshops or if I’ll grab a map from the Marmora Tourist Centre to get a glimpse at the old way of life as I follow the Miner’s Route.
-Either way, I know I’ll be returning from my day to this 1860s-era stone home in Marmora to bask by the pool and wonder at the gardens created by Rosalie and Paul.
+Either way, I know I’ll be returning from my day to this 1860s-era stone home in Marmora.
 Perhaps the next day, if I can manage to extract myself from the long, covered verandah, I’ll roam the quiet Marmora streets, listen to the rushing Crowe River, and wander through some of the quaint shops.

 Storyteller: Claire Nelson.
 Hometown: Toronto, ON